allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

       share their opinion.
     * Defer to the Professor or Technical Leaders when unsure about tasks or implementation.
     * Use efficient communication within and outside of teams
+    * Stay respectful and openminded when discussing decisions and ideas.

 * Unacceptable Conduct (U):
   * Members shall not